Classroom Buildings

 All students are encouraged to participate in intercollegiate, club and intramural sports.
 Guilford College’s Physical Education Center, dedicated in 1980, affords students the opportunity for physical development, recreation and athletic competition.

-The center consists of:
+The Center consists of:

-• Alumni Gym, built in 1940, which has one basketball court as well as offices for coaches and some faculty members.
+• Ragan-Brown Field House, which has a 2,500-person seating capacity, three full-size basketball courts and classrooms for physical education studies.
+Ragan Brown is the main athletic facility that includes the Alumni Gym, built in 1940, which has one basketball court as well as offices for coaches and some faculty members.

 • Mary Ragsdale Fitness Area, which is 4,500 square feet with treadmills, elliptical machines, free weights and Hammer Strength equipment.